jacoblapworth/akahu-sdk-swift/src/react/accordion.md

 ## Basic

-The bare minimum _Accordion_ composition can be achieved with a `XUIAccordion` component with `XUIAccordionItem`s as childrenand `toggleLabel` props.
+The bare minimum _Accordion_ composition can be achieved with a `XUIAccordion` component with `XUIAccordionItem`s as children and `toggleLabel` props.

 We also still allow the previous API which the `items` and `createItem` props.